 If you decide to brave Estonia's harsh winters and take a drive around the country, be aware of strict rules regarding your paperwork.
-Some travellers have gotten needlessly fined for simple confusion over driving laws in the country.
+Some travelers have been fined for confusion over driving laws in the country.

-You need not one, but two licenses to drive here: the license from your own country and an International Driving Permit (IDP).
-Note the "permit" part of the last item, if you're not authorised to drive a certain class of vehicle at home the permit does not magically give you the right to do it elsewhere.
+To be able to drive in Estonia you will need a valid driver's license from your home country and an International Driving Permit (IDP).
+If you're not authorised to drive a certain class of vehicle at home the IDP doesn't magically give you the right to do it elsewhere.

-If you want to get around Estonia another way, avoid hailing taxis directly from the street.
-These drivers often jack up the fare.
-You are better off arranging a ride with a taxi company such as Tulika Takso.
+Try to avoid hailing taxis directly from the street.
+Some drivers will jack up the fare.
+You are better off booking a ride with a licensed taxi company such as Tulika Takso.